dagger/dagger/core/docs/d7yxc-operator_manual.md

 Newer options for more performant userspace network stacks have arisen in recent years, but they are generally either reliant on relatively recent kernel versions or in a nascent stage that would require significant validation around robustness+security.

 ## Runner Details

-### Distribution and Versioning

-The runner is distributed as a container image at `registry.dagger.io/engine`.

-- Tags are made for the version of each release.
-- For example, the [`v0.3.7` release](https://github.com/dagger/dagger/releases/tag/v0.3.7) has a corresponding image at `registry.dagger.io/engine:v0.3.7`

 ### Execution Requirements